Sibling Tests

-At dadcheck®silver we conduct scientific personal information sibling DNA tests to determine if two or more individuals are related as full or half-siblings.
+At thatDNAcompany® we provide home sibling DNA test kits to determine if two or more individuals are related as full-siblings, half-siblings or are they unrelated for personal information purposes.

 A sibling DNA test may be performed instead of a paternity test when the alleged father is deceased, unavailable or unwilling to take part but the child’s possible full or half-sibling is available.